- Part I: Facebook Community Guidelines and Code of Conduct

-Indivisible Eastside maintains a public Facebook Page and an active private Facebook Group (just ask to join).
-In order to make the group as effective as possible, we ask that you follow our Community Guidelines.
-The group is moderated to keep posts appropriate, constructive and action-oriented.
+Indivisible Eastside’s mission is to work effectively together within the Eastside region of metropolitan Seattle to 1) stop the Trump agenda and the harmful actions of his administration and 2) advance progressive and compassionate policies and government.
+See our Mission Statement.
+In order to make the group as effective as possible, we ask that you follow our Community Guidelines and Code of Conduct.
+The group is moderated by a small group of volunteers to keep posts appropriate, constructive and action-oriented.
 Please address any questions or concerns to the administrators of the Facebook Group (via messaging).

-Please keep posts to the group relevant to our main goal: resisting the Trump agenda, particularly by influencing our members of Congress from Washington State:
+Please keep posts to the group relevant to our main goal: resisting the Trump agenda, and advancing progressive policies and government particularly by influencing our local lawmakers and Members of Congress from Washington State:

 - Senator Patty Murray